 There will be High School Football this fall in Pennsylvania—and State Playoffs

-What had been speculation and good portents in previous weeks was confirmed Wednesday afternoon by the PIAA Board of Directors fall sports as scheduled by a 29-3 vote.
+What had been speculation and good portents in previous weeks was confirmed Wednesday afternoon by the PIAA Board of Directors that fall sports would go on as scheduled by a 29-3 vote.

 There will be high school football in Pennsylvania this fall—and what’s more, it looks like there will be playoffs.